-They say that cats are crepuscular animals, that is, they wake up and activate all their instincts to the maximum at dusk as well as at dawn.
+They say that cats are crepuscular animals, that is, they wake up and activate all their instincts to the maximum both at dusk and at dawn.
 Madrid has something to welcome all those cats that come out of the cave in the evenings and extend their activity until the early hours of the next day.
-To begin with, the city has the best lairs, the best nightclubs ready to make any night owl dance, no matter what kind of music they like.
-That’s the thing about living here: you know when the clubs open in Madrid but you never know when they will close.
+For starters, the city has the best dens, the best nightclubs ready to make any night owl dance, no matter what kind of music they like.
+That’s the thing about living here: you know when the discos in Madrid open but never when they will close.

 Fabrik

-The macro hall is keeping the bar high with a program avant-garde, pioneering and absolutely devoted to the different styles of international electronic music.
+The macro-room keeps the bar high with an avant-garde, pioneering and absolutely dedicated to the different styles of international electronic music.

-The history of one of the most iconic nightclubs of the city begins in the 70’s, when in its magnificent stalls movies were projected in the Cine San Carlos.
-A decade later, the tapes were exchanged for plates becoming a party room in 1983 (so was Titanic, unstoppable, unsinkable in the nights of Madrid) and the place to go out at night.
-His fame began to escalate in the city until 1994 when he became what we know today: Teatro Kapital.
+The history of one of the most iconic nightclubs in the city begins in the 70s, when in its magnificent stalls movies were projected in that Cine San Carlos.
+A decade later, the tapes were changed by plates becoming a party room in 1983 (so was Titanic, unstoppable, unsinkable in the nights of Madrid) and the place to go out at night.
+Its fame began to escalate in the city until 1994 when it became what we know today: Teatro Kapital.

 🎶 House, disco.

-More than one hundred years.
-A century of history bearing the weight of the city’ s art, culture and nightlife, which is soon to be said.
-Teatro Eslava is an iconic place in the city, a space where, if you look at its ceiling, you will find the father of the place(Hilarión Eslava, nineteenth-century composer whose nephew was the promoter of the theater’s construction) watching every movement of Madrid’s night owls.
+More than a hundred years.
+A century of history bearing the weight of art, culture and nightlife of the city, which is soon said.
+Teatro Eslava is an iconic place in the city, a space in which, if you look at its ceiling, you will find the father of the place(Hilarión Eslava, nineteenth-century composer whose nephew was the promoter of the theater’s construction) watching every movement of Madrid’s night owls.

-A look from that centenary sky that has seen everything since its foundation in 1871: género chico, premieres of works by Lorca or Valle Inclán (among others), flamenco shows, epic concerts… and a lot of night, a lot of discotheques and a lot of partying.
-Fridays are currently dedicated to BomBom a session in which reggaeton, perreo, dembow and dancehall are the kings.
-Saturdays are for YASS! the LGBTIQ+ party session with more movement in Madrid.
+A look from that centenary sky that has seen everything since its foundation in 1871: género chico, premieres of works by Lorca or Valle Inclán (among others), flamenco shows, epic concerts… and a lot of night, a lot of discotheque and a lot of partying.
+Currently, Fridays are dedicated to BomBom, a session in which reggaeton, perreo, dembow and dancehall are the kings.
+Saturdays are for YASS, the LGBTIQ+ party session with more movement in Madrid.

 📍 Calle del Arenal, 11 (Sol)